Nationwide Success

 We are a law firm based in Cincinnati, Ohio representing individuals nationwide in class action and product liability litigation.
 Call (513) 381-2333 to schedule a free consultation and arrange an evaluation of your case.

 Food contamination cases are very common and often immediately devastating.
 E. coli outbreaks in lettuce.
 Listeria in ice cream.
 Metal fragments in frozen dinners.
-The list goes on.
+There is a new food recall almost every day.

 When your medicine makes you sicker, that’s a special kind of betrayal.
-Contaminated pharmaceuticals can contain the wrong ingredients, incorrect dosages, or dangerous impurities picked up during manufacturing.
+Contaminated pharmaceuticals can contain the wrong ingredients or dangerous impurities picked up during manufacturing.

 The 2023 EzriCare eye drops tragedy demonstrated this horror perfectly.
 People used these over-the-counter drops to relieve dry eyes, something millions of Americans do daily.
 Instead, bacterial contamination led to four deaths and left dozens permanently blind.
 Some victims lost their eyes entirely.
 The drops were manufactured without proper sterile protocols, and the results were catastrophic.